global-urban-datafest/Auburn-smartTrafficGrid/readme.md

+PROJECT PAGE

+global.datafest.net/a/datafest.net/globalurbandatafest/projects/smart-traffic-grid

 Summary

-We are doing image processing to determine if downtown Auburn has traffic congestion.

-Full Description

 We are writing image processing algorithms to determine how congested downtown Auburn is at any given time, using the publicly available cameras from the City of Auburn.
-These cameras are hosted here.

 MEMBERS

 Lingjun Gao
+Zhifeng He
 Robert Skelton
 Kefan Xiao
 Yi Xu
 Xuyu Wang

 PART OF